containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 This key can be listed multiple times.

+#### `ConfigMap=`

+Pass the Kubernetes ConfigMap YAML at path to `podman kube play` via the `--configmap` argument.
+Unlike the `configmap` argument, the value may contain only one path but it may be absolute or relative to the location of the unit file.

+This key may be used multiple times

 ### Volume units

 Volume files are named with a `.volume` extension and contain a section `[Volume]` describing the